Confidence Interval Calculator

 A 95% confidence interval predicts where 95% of estimates from future studies will fall

-While inexperienced research workers make this mistake, a confidence interval makes no such predictions.
+While inexperienced research workers make this mistake, a confidence interval makes no such prediction.
 Usually the probability with which outcomes from future experiments fall within any specific interval is significantly lower than the interval's confidence level.

 One-sided vs. two-sided intervals